Interlake-Saints/the-late-and-great/_posts/2011-02-16-karl-albert-frost.md

 gender: male
 obituary: https://www.legacy.com/obituaries/seattletimes/obituary.aspx?n=karl-a-frost&pid=149076998
 ---
 Karl was a respected geologist for many years prior to his death.
-He passed away in Reno, NV on February 16, 2011..
+He passed away in Reno, NV on February 16, 2011.

-Sadly, Ken isn’t the only member of the Frost family on the IHS Memorial Wall.
+Sadly, Karl isn’t the only member of the Frost family on the IHS Memorial Wall.
 His brothers [Paul](https://ihsmemorial.org/class-of-1971/paul-dale-frost/) and [Ken](https://ihsmemorial.org/class-of-1980/kenneth-a-frost/) have also passed away, and also have entries.